GoogleCloudPlatform/community/tutorials/serverless-backend-access-in-shared-vpc/index.md

 1. Set up your Terraform environment for Google Cloud.
 For details, see [Getting started with Terraform on Google Cloud](https://cloud.google.com/community/tutorials/getting-started-on-gcp-with-terraform).

+    The code that accompanies this tutorial has been tested using Terraform version 1.0.2.

 1. Ensure that you have a [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with sufficient permissions to deploy the resources used in this tutorial.